In 1895 William Mackenzie and Donald Mann acquired a railway charter in Manitoba, with plans to create another

 CNoR Concrete bridge abutments at Gages Creek

 You can use the form below to comment on this article.
-A name is required, an email address is optional.
-Email addresses will not be revealed.
+A name is required, optional Email addresses will not be revealed.